isabella232/primetime.en/help/programming/browser-tvsdk-2.4/content-playback-options-browser-tvsdk/mediaplayer-initialize-for-video/t-psdk-browser-tvsdk-2.4-cors-cred-support.md

 ---
-description: Support for the withCredentials attribute in XMLHttpRequests allows cross-origin resource sharing (CORS) requests to include the target domain’s cookies for a variety of request types.
+description: Support for the withCredentials attribute in XMLHttpRequests allows cross-origin resource sharing (CORS) requests to include the target domain's cookies for a variety of request types.
 keywords: CORS;cross origin;resource sharing;cookies;withCredentials
-seo-description: Support for the withCredentials attribute in XMLHttpRequests allows cross-origin resource sharing (CORS) requests to include the target domain’s cookies for a variety of request types.
+seo-description: Support for the withCredentials attribute in XMLHttpRequests allows cross-origin resource sharing (CORS) requests to include the target domain's cookies for a variety of request types.
 seo-title: Cross-origin resource sharing
 title: Cross-origin resource sharing
 uuid: e788b542-d4ac-48aa-91e2-1e88068cbba1